ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Remote/kvm-tutorial.rst

       * FAKE4	(ocf::heartbeat:Dummy):	 Started guest1
       * FAKE5	(ocf::heartbeat:Dummy):	 Started pcmk-1

-The guest node, **guest1**, reacts just like any other node in the cluster.
-For example, pick out a resource that is running on your cluster node.
-For my purposes, I am picking FAKE3 from the output above.
-We can force FAKE3 to run on **guest1** in the exact same way we would any other node.
+The guest node, **guest1**, behaves just like any other node in the cluster with respect to resources.
+For example, choose a resource that is running on one of your cluster nodes.
+We'll choose ``FAKE3`` from the output above.
+It's currently running on ``pcmk-1``.
+We can force ``FAKE3`` to run on ``guest1`` in the exact same way as we could force it to run on any particular cluster node.
+We do this by creating a location constraint:

 .. code-block:: none